warmana/cloudant-docs-fork/source/includes/guides/_transactions.md

 If the customer successfully pays for their items, additional records are added to the database to record the order:
 <div></div>

 In this example, the customer paid by supplying a credit card and redeeming a pre-paid voucher.
-The total of the two payment added up to the amount of the order.
+The total of the two payments added up to the amount of the order.
 Each payment was written to Cloudant as a separate document.
 You can see the status of an account by creating a view of everything you know about an account as a ledger containing the following information:

 -	Purchase totals as positive numbers
 -	Payments against the account as negative numbers